Under the hood of $1.5T bill for Ukraine, pandemic, agencies | Federal News Network

 WASHINGTON (AP) — Even for Congress, the $1.5 trillion price tag for its bipartisan package helping Ukraine and financing federal agencies for the last half of this year is a lot of money.
 And 2,741 pages is a long, long bill.

 In fact, the measure and its cost are so daunting that it can be hard to digest.
-Here’s a look at some of what’s going on as the Senate prepares to send the legislation to President Joe Biden.
+Here’s a look at some of what’s going on as the legislation heads to President Joe Biden’s desk.

 FOR UKRAINE, A BIG NUMBER